BitcoinDesign/Guide/guide/glossary.md

 A non-custodial wallet-product implies that the private key and/or recovery phrase is in full control of the end-user.
 This means that transactions can never be made without the user's direct action.
 It also means that should the user forget or misplace their recovery phrase, wallet-product makers cannot help restore access to the funds in the bitcoin wallet. _This guide is focused on non-custodial wallets._

-With a custodial wallet-product, the users are not exposed to and in charge of securing the recovery phrase, often just requiring the users to sign in with their email and password.
-This means that the users have to trust the makers of the wallet-product to secure their recovery phrase and bitcoin.
-With a custodial wallet-product the makers of it are technically in control of their users funds.
+With a custodial wallet-product, the users are not exposed to and in charge of securing the recovery phrase.
+Often custodial wallet-products require users to sign in with their email and password.
+Users have to trust the wallet-product makers to secure their recovery phrase and bitcoin.
+With a custodial wallet-product, the makers of it are technically in control of their users' funds.
 Most exchanges give users custodial wallets.

 ### Hot / Cold wallet